ACED-IDP/aced-idp.github.io/docs/workflows/query.md

 ```bash
 g3t ping
 ```
-will return a list of projects that a profile has access to.
+- will return a list of projects that a profile has access to.

-For new setup or renew of gen3 credentials:
+- For new setup or renew of gen3 credentials - Follow steps to configure/re-configure a profile with credentials:

-???
-"Configure/Re-configure a Profile with Credentials"

-    Download an API Key from the [Profile page](https://aced-idp.org/identity) and save it to `~/.gen3/credentials.json`
+    - Download an API Key from the [Profile page](https://aced-idp.org/identity) and save it to `~/.gen3/credentials.json`

     ![Gen3 Profile page](/images/api-key.png)